SupTan85/int/.doc/int.fmod.md

 This feature support to call in object.

+> [!TIP]
-**This example call function inside object and return self object as input.**
+This example call function inside object and return self object as input.

 ```lua
 local int = require("int") -- import module